William praises Diana’s legacy to mark charity’s 25th anniversary

 His brother Harry is due to pay his own tribute to their mother later.

-William attended the event at the Science Museum in London on Thursday night in person, where he gave a speech to mark the charity’s 25th anniversary.
+William attended the event at the Science Museum in London on Thursday night, giving a speech to mark the charity’s 25th anniversary.

 “This evening’s Legacy Award is particularly special as it marks the 25th anniversary year of The Diana Award, a charity set up to reflect my mother’s belief that young people can change the world,” he said.